-Ecommerce Product Page SEO: 20 Dos & Don'ts
+SEO For Ecommerce Product Pages: 20 Do's & Don’ts

 - Improve your CTR and drive more sales.

-4. Add FAQ Content
+4. Add Clear And Helpful FAQs

-Having high-quality content that meets the needs of users is key for ranking high in SERPs.
+High-quality content that meets the users’ needs is key to ranking high in SERPs.

-If users do not find your content useful, your bounce rates will be high, and customers may not buy from you.
+If users do not find your content useful, your bounce rates will be high, and customers may decide not to buy from you.

 Most category and product pages are light on optimized content and do not have an FAQ section that is marked up with FAQ structured data.